Table of contents

 Docker image scanning tools

-To perform a Docker image security scan, you need a specialized tool.
-Some container registries, including Docker Hub and Quay, offer built-in scanners that scan all of the container images inside your registry.
+To perform a Docker image security scan, you need specialized container security tools.
+Some container registries, such as Docker Hub and Quay, offer built-in scanners that analyze all stored images for vulnerabilities.

 What Docker image security scanning won’t do